-PD-1 or ‘programmed-death 1’ (CD279) is a cell surface receptor that is part of the immunoglobulin superfamily.
-It is expressed primarily on the surface of activated T-cells 1,2.
-PD-L1 or ‘programmed-death ligand 1’ (CD274) is one of two PD-1 ligands.
-It is a transmembrane protein expressed on a variety of cell types, including antigen presenting cells, mainly Dendritic cells and macrophages 1.
-PD-L1 is also expressed constitutively by non-lymphoid tissue including heart, lung and others 3.
-Binding of PD-L1 inhibits the proliferation of activated T-cells, which is an important mechanism for negative feedback control of inflammation and autoimmunity in the peripheral effector phase of T-cell activation 1.
-This identifies the PD-1/PD-L1 pathway as an important immune response checkpoint.
+PD-1 (CD279) is a cell surface receptor that is part of the immunoglobulin superfamily that is expressed primarily on the surface of activated T-cells 3,4.
+PD-1 was initially considered to be a molecule that regulates cell death but is now identified as a key immune checkpoint inhibitory receptor.
+PD-L1 or ‘programmed-death ligand 1’ (CD274), the main PD-1 ligand, is a transmembrane protein expressed on a variety of cell types, including antigen presenting cells, mainly dendritic cells and macrophages 3 and constitutively expressed by non-lymphoid tissues including heart, lung and others 5.
+Binding of PD-L1 inhibits the function of activated T-cells, which is an important mechanism for negative feedback control of inflammation and autoimmunity in the peripheral effector phase of T-cell activation 3 and identifies the PD-1/PD-L1 pathway as a significant immune response checkpoint.

 Tumour cells can co-opt this PD-1/PD-L1 regulatory mechanism.
 Tumour cells may express PD-L1, with subsequent PD-1 binding and inhibition of T-cell activation allowing cancer cells to evade immune attack.
-PD-L1 expression can be driven by both adaptive immune resistance as well as oncogenic mechanisms 4.
-A range of solid and haematological malignancies have been shown to over-express PD-L1 1.
-Preclinical studies that found decreased tumour growth and improved survival with PD-1/PD-L1 pathway blockade provided the rationale for immune checkpoint inhibition as a novel approach in cancer treatment.
+PD-L1 expression can be driven by both adaptive immune resistance (through IFN-g receptor signalling) as well as oncogenic mechanisms (e.g. gene amplification) 6.
+A range of solid and haematological malignancies over-express PD-L1 3.
+Pre-clinical studies that found decreased tumour growth and improved survival with PD-1/PD-L1 pathway blockade provided the rationale for immune checkpoint inhibition as a novel approach to cancer treatment.

 Drugs Targeting the PD-1/PD-L1 Pathway